melsimpson1023/gemstone_web/README.md

 22. added functions and jquery to the ui.js for jewelry
 23. tested the create, index, show, update and destroy.
 24. show didn't work, yet the rest of CRUD did.
+25. I got show to work.
+I had to update the naming convention.
+26. After signout, the your gemstones button was still showing.
+27. I had to make sure it was in the auth/ui.js for onSignOutSuccess.
+28. Everything is working with the API and showing properly on the SPA